heishuini/VEPG/README.md

 we provide `base_model` folder in Google Drive, you should copy it to `VEPG/model_zoo/team05_VEPG`

+If you download the shards, you should put the shard parts into `VEPG/model_zoo/team05_VEPG/base_model/transformer`

 - lora_adapter

 we provide `model_lora_weights` folder in Google Drive, you should copy it to `VEPG/model_zoo/team05_VEPG`